aws/amazon-vpc-cni-k8s/docs/cni-proposal.md

 #### CNI Plugin Sequence
 Here are the wiring steps to enable pod to pod communication:

+* Get a Secondary IP address assigned to the instance by L-IPAMD

-* create a veth pair and have one veth on host namespace and one veth on Pod's namespace
+* Create a veth pair and have one veth on host namespace and one veth on Pod's namespace

 	```
 	ip link add veth-1 type veth peer name veth-1c  /* on host namespace */